Fellowship Training Summary by Year

 • Quarterly outpatient pediatric ventilator clinic

 • At-home call.
-Only on call when on inpatient service
+Only on call when on inpatient or consult services.

 Year 2 & 3